allensun623/COVID-19_Tweets-analysis/README.md

 ### Examples
 Under the file
 **[tweets_api_eg.py](https://github.com/AllenSun7/COVID-19_Tweets-analysis/blob/master/tweets_api_eg.py)**
-There are three example of collect tweets
+There are three examples of collecting tweets
 - Example 1: Your Timeline
 - Example 2: Tweets from a Specific User
 - Example 3: Finding Tweets Using a Keyword